Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Is ametrine a rare gemstone?

 Ametrine is relatively rare in its natural form.
-The most significant source of natural ametrine is the Anahí Ametrine Mine in Bolivia.
+The most significant source is the Anahí Ametrine Mine in Bolivia.
 While other sources of quartz exhibit a mixture of purple and yellow hues, the distinct and natural bicolor characteristic of Bolivian ametrine, where the colours are divided within the crystal, is less common.
 However, this rarity is specific to natural ametrine; synthetic ametrine, created by artificially combining amethyst and citrine, is more readily available.

 Is ametrine an expensive stone?